 Asbestos Diseases and Legal Assistance

-If you’ve been exposed to asbestos, it’s important to know that you still have options even if you have not yet developed cancer.
-All asbestos-related diseases are incurable and cause mental and physical pain and anguish.
+If you have been exposed to asbestos, you still have options even if you have not yet developed cancer.
+All asbestos-related diseases are incurable, and many of them cause mental and physical pain.

 The legal team at Sokolove Law knows this all too well.
 For over 40 years, we have worked with patients and families who have been affected by asbestos-related diseases from asbestosis to mesothelioma.
 Helping people affected by asbestos is our area of expertise.

-Regardless of your situation, we can still determine whether or not you may be eligible for compensation.
+Regardless of your situation, we can still determine if you are eligible for compensation.
 If you want or need additional information, we are happy to help.
-To learn more or to seek our guidance, please fill out and submit our brief contact form or call (800) 647-3434.
+To learn more or to seek our guidance, please fill out and submit our contact form or call (800) 647-3434.